HuaweiCloudDemo9ja/Dedicated_WAF_ELB_Setup/README.md

 # Dedicated_WAF_ELB_Setup
+This is not a substitute for the official docs, the actual documentation can be found [here](https://support.huaweicloud.com/intl/en-us/usermanual-waf/waf_01_0250.html#section0)
 # Pointing Traffic to an ECS Hosting Your Website

 If your origin servers are deployed on **Huawei Cloud ECSs** and not behind any ELB, perform the following steps.